-I started to think seriously about creating this website last year.
+I started to think seriously about creating this website in 2018.
 It was just after I finalized the divorce from my second husband.
 For any of you who have gone through a divorce, particularly when it wasn’t your choice or in my case, felt I had no choice, you know how sad and scary it is.
 I knew I had to change the conversation within my own mind.

 Spoiler alert - before I move onto my strategies, I have to share something with you in the next paragraph that might sound a bit aggressive.
 It’s too important to try to find a way to sugar coat what I want to say.

 Please don’t tell me you don’t have time to make yourself happy in some small way.
 I just don’t buy it.
 I worked at a job outside the house, while running a home-based business and completing my graduate degree, all while raising my son (who had his own challenges) on my own, without a support system.
 During that time, I still found time to be happy.
 During every period of the past three decades, no matter what situation I was in, I always found at least a half hour a week to do something that made me feel good, alive and helped me move forward.
 And believe me, that half hour, whole hour or night out, during my worst times made a huge difference.
 Look, if you’re consciously or unconsciously comfortable in the rut of your sadness, I understand that and have been there.
 Just don’t use lack of time as a crutch or an excuse.